ranjitharangaswamy/habit-tracker/SPECIFICATION.md

 - **Wearable Integration**: Apple Watch and Android Wear support
 - **Smart Home Integration**: IoT device connectivity

-This specification provides a comprehensive foundation for developing a robust, user-friendly habit tracking application that leverages the full capabilities of React Native and Expo while maintaining high standards for performance, security, and user experience.
+This specification provides a comprehensive foundation for developing a robust, user-friendly habit tracking application that leverages the full capabilities of React Native, Expo, and Convex while maintaining high standards for performance, security, and user experience.